GradeTransferer Pattern Remover

 Troubleshooting

-• The Pattern Remover is case sensitive
+• The Pattern Remover is case sensitive.

 🎯 Remember to always review transfers for accuracy and completion.
 The GradeTransferer service can significantly speed up the transfer process and cut down on errors.
 However, just as with manual grading, it is the teacher's responsibility to verify that grades are correct within their gradebook.